esphome/esphome-docs/components/text_sensor/lvgl.rst

 ================

 .. seo::
-    :description: Instructions for setting up a LVGL textarea Text Sensor.
+    :description: Instructions for setting up an LVGL textarea Text Sensor.
     :image: ../images/lvgl_c_txt.png

 The ``lvgl`` text platform creates a Text Sensor from a LVGL textarea widget